alecfei/imdb_data/README.md

 7. [References](#references)

 ## Introduction
-In this project, the data released by IMDb, an extremely popular source source for movie, TV and celebrity content, were used to analyse
+In this project, the data released by IMDb, an extremely popular source for movie, TV and celebrity content, were analysed using **SQL** (DuckDB and PostgreSQL).
+Visualisations were presented by Gnuplot and *Youplot* (an interesting and convenient tool for visualing via DuckDB CLI).

 ## Import data into DuckDB
 ```